juddey/ignite-kryptonite/boilerplate/README.md

   > To Finish

 ## Testing
-Pre-packed with jest templates, add the key `test: true` to your `ignite.json` and wonder will spill forth!
+Pre-packed with jest templates, add the key `tests: true` to your `ignite.json` and wonder will spill forth!